Forms of presentation you can have

 State of the art session: 60 or 75 minutes.
 Presentation and discussion of new medical aspects/knowledge/publications which could change our work in General Practice (GP)/Family medicine (FM)

-Workshop: 60 or 75 minutes.
+Workshop (WONCA Network Workshop or regular workshop): 60 or 75 minutes.
 Interactive group sessions about relevant topics for GP/FM, can also be used to train practical skills

 Symposium: 60 or 75 minutes.
 Presentation and discussion of different aspects of a special topic.
 To apply for a symposium, a framework abstract must be submitted which describes the overall topic, the title of the (max.
 6) individual contributions and the names of the lecturers as well as the added value of a symposium presentation compared to individual lectures.
 It is NOT required to submit individual abstracts of lectures that are included in the symposium.

 Oral – From the practice to research: Ideas about research projects out of GPs/FMs office 4 min presentation, 8 min discussion.
 Practitioners get the possibility to combine their own experience with ideas about research

 Oral – Science Slam: popular format of presenting results of scientific work: within 10 minutes you can evoke enthusiasm for science and address the public emotionally.
 They will vote for the best presentations which are proclaimed immediately at the end of the session.

 Oral – Lecture: 10 min, 5 min discussion

 Oral –1 Slide – 5 minutes lecture: 3 min presentation, 2 min discussion

 Case presentation by young doctors: Discussion of Diagnostic/therapy with cases: 5 min presentation, 10 min discussion for young doctors and mentors

 Poster: Posters can be presented on paper at the conference venue or digitally only.
 Special screens and search functions for the digital format will be on site.
 Two options are available: